 Crabtree-Kovacicek Veteran’s Center

-The Medical Clinic provides medial assessments on all men, women and children in residence that includes referrals, medical management, and health education.
+The Medical Clinic provides medial assessments on all men, women and children who come to City Mission and those in residence that includes referrals, medical management, and health education.
 This is provided through volunteer physical therapists, athletic trainers, and chiropractors.
 Centerville Clinics also provide medical care 3 days a week.
-This program is important because many of the homeless residents come in with complex medical issues that require active care from and follow-up from a primary care physician.
+Many of our homeless residents come to us with complex medical issues which require active care and follow-up from a primary care physician.
+They require TB testing, influenza vaccinations, medications, medication management, health education, urgent and emergency care with referral to specialists as appropriate, and interim care while awaiting their first PCP appointment.
+The goal of this program is to provide medical assessments, care, and referrals to City Mission’s homeless residential population.

 Women with Children Shelter

 The Women with Children Program focuses on the recovery of the whole person.
-This program is provided through an environment that that allows the residents to grow and heal and lead them back to independent living.
+This program is provided through an environment that allows the residents to grow and heal and lead them back to independent living.
 This program provides food, shelter, medical care, legal assistance, counseling, and case management.
 This program is unique because women are the fastest-growing homeless population in the US and the primary reason it is needed is because there are few shelters in the Southwestern PA region for women and children, they are constantly full, and have a long waitlist.
-The results of this program are 91% housing success, 71% employment success, 72% income success, 62% addiction recovery, 73% mental health recovery, and 61% spiritual recovery.